FHiRE-spectrograph/FHiRE_GAM/README.md

 __easydriver.py:__ Driver for the camera focuser and ADC stepper motors.
 __client.py:__ IndiClient loop for device communications with QHY filter wheel and the ZWO guide camera.
 Now also includes the variable and method definitions for the filter wheel and guide camera within ThreadClass.
 Methods include changing filter slot, taking an exposure, and changing camera settings.(previously named filterclient.py)
 __shuttuh.py:__ Toggles ThorLabs shutter which will be installed at the optical fiber.
 Not implemented within the GAM GUI yet.
+__GAMconnections.dat:__ Set whether ZWO camera, filter wheel, stage, or ADC are connected at start up of the GAM GUI.
+Helpful for running the GUI when a device isn't connected to avoid errors.
+__GAMinfo.dat:__ Stores information such as filter names, ZWO preset settings and current focuser position to be loaded by the GAM GUI.

 ### Autoguiding:
 __Centroid_DS9.py:__ Centroiding algorithm for autoguiding.